Swiatek takes an easy first step in search of US Open title

 Swiatek is just 5-4 since her winning streak that included a second French Open crown.
 But she looked sharp in rolling through the second set in front of red-dressed Polish fans inside Louis Armstrong Stadium.

-Other straight-set winners early on the second day of the tournament included No. 6 Aryna Sabalenka, No. 8 Jessica Pegula and No. 9 Garbiñe Muguruza.
+Other straight-set winners early on the second day of the tournament were No. 6 Aryna Sabalenka, No. 8 Jessica Pegula and No. 9 Garbiñe Muguruza.
+Wimbledon champion Elena Rybakina lost 6-4, 6-4 to Clara Burel of France.

-Venus Williams was in action later Tuesday afternoon, a night after younger sister Serena opened what could be the final tournament of her career with a 6-3, 6-3 victory over Danka Kovinic.
+Venus Williams dropped the first set of her match to Alison Van Uytvanck on Tuesday, a night after younger sister Serena opened what could be the final tournament of her career with a 6-3, 6-3 victory over Danka Kovinic.

-The U.S. Tennis Association announced Tuesday that Williams would lead off the night session again Wednesday in Arthur Ashe Stadium against No. 2 seed Anett Kontaveit.
+The U.S. Tennis Association announced Tuesday that Williams would lead off the night session again Wednesday in Arthur Ashe Stadium, this time against No. 2 seed Anett Kontaveit.

 Swiatek said she watched only two games of Williams’ victory Monday, with an early start ahead of her.
 She is trying to become the first player to win seven or more titles in a season since Serena did it in 2014.